clauswilke/pinetree/docs/intro.rst

 plasmid.add_rnase_site()
 ```

-When all genetic elements have been added, register the Genome object with our Simulation object.
+When all genetic elements have been added, register the Genome object with our Model object.

 ```
 model.register_genome(plasmid)